kitmenke/sputility/README.md

-# SPUtility.js (work in progress)
+# SPUtility.js (jQuery version)

-A jquery plugin to modify SharePoint list forms.

-This version is a port of the original prototype.js version: http://sputility.codeplex.com/
+A JavaScript library used to make modifications to SharePoint's list forms (NewForm.aspx and EditForm.aspx in a survey, custom list or library).
+SPUtility.js works with SharePoint 2007, 2010, and 2013.

+This library depends on jQuery (tested with v1.9.0).
+The previous version on Codeplex depended on prototype.js: http://sputility.codeplex.com/

 ## Getting Started
 Download the [production version][min] or the [development version][max].